Living in Pittsburgh: Dream Bigger and Live Better

 Pittsburgh, also known as the “The City of Bridges” offers a wide range of neighborhoods and residences.
 There’s the perfect fit for everyone, whether you want to live in an urban environment like Downtown Pittsburgh, a walkable neighborhood like Shadyside or Squirrel Hill, or one of the many suburban or rural communities that round out a 10-county region with the City of Pittsburgh at its heart.

 No matter where you choose to live in the Pittsburgh region, you can enjoy all “the Burgh” has to offer.
 Pittsburgh has something for every interest, like the many world-class art galleries or the Andy Warhol Museum – the only one of its kind dedicated to the King of Pop Art.
 For sports fans, Pittsburgh is home to three professional sports teams, including the NHL, NFL, and MLB.
-Watch a Pittsburgh Penguins game at the PPG Paints Arena, a Steelers game at Heinz Field, or a Pirates game at PNC Park.
+Watch a Pittsburgh Penguins game at the PPG Paints Arena, a Steelers game at Acrisure Stadium, or a Pirates game at PNC Park.

 Ready to make the move?
 Read on to learn more about why Pittsburgh is one of the best cities to live in.